 In addition to her professional accomplishments, Charity is also a highly active member of the education community.
 She has been a member of the Texas Association of School Business Officials since 2001 and is currently a board member for Texas Leadership Public Schools.
 She is also a proud mother to a daughter who is active in dance, theater, drill team, and choir, and is a member of The Garden Gathering Church, where she actively participates in community service and outreach.
 Charity’s drive, commitment, and expertise make her a valuable asset to any organization.
 She continues to demonstrate her passion for education and her expertise in financial management, making a positive impact on the lives of students and their families.

-Bobbe Ynostrosa is a proud San Angelo native who graduated from Central High School.
+Bobbe Ynostrosa was born and raised in Texas, and she is a proud San Angeloan!
 She has spent the last 15 years building a successful career in the banking industry, and her commitment to her community matches her dedication to her work.
 In addition to her banking experience, Bobbe holds a Dental Assistant certificate from the Abilene Dental Assistant School.
 This certificate and her diverse background provide her with a unique perspective that she looks forward to bringing to her role as a member of the school board for Texas Leadership Public Schools.

 Bobbe and her husband, Robert Ynostrosa, have a daughter and are all active members of The Life Church.
 They believe in giving back and serving their community and are passionate about making a positive impact in the lives of others.
 As a school board member, Bobbe is determined to create a positive impact for students, employees, and families at Texas Leadership Public Schools.
 With her experience, dedication, and perspective, Bobbe is poised to make a meaningful difference and help shape the school's future and community.